-Description The Resizer is a generic container just like a Composite, which can be resized by using the mouse.
+Description The Resizer is a generic container just like a Composite, which can be resized by using the pointer.
 Either all edges or only the right and bottom edge can be configured to be resizable.

-· Resizer demo
+• Resizer demo

-qx.ui.container.Resizer
+Here is a link to the API of the Widget: qx.ui.container.Resizer